ericferraz/zf-skeleton/README.md

-ZendSkeletonApplication
+My Perfect ZF2 Skeleton
 =======================

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is my own ZF2 skeleton application using the ZF2 MVC layer and module systems.
+Purpose of this is to provide a starting point of building simple, complex and enterprise applications.
+This skeleton comes with [Phing](https://www.phing.info) build script that can be used in Continous Integration tools like Jenkins or Travis.

 Installation using Composer
 ---------------------------